Classical Mechanics: Classical Mechanics

 The notion of ``constant accelerations'' should also be considered in the context of special relativity.
 It obviously cannot mean that the speed of an object increases indefinitely, as it does in Galilean relativity, as this would mean that the speed would eventually exceed $c$ which contradicts special relativity.
 What we do mean by ``constant acceleration'' is that the acceleration of an object is the same according to all observers instantaneously at rest with respect to that object.
 We can now show that this criterion is met by an object following the trajectory

 As will be discussed below, this trajectory results from application of a constant force.
 From eq.
 (193) it follows that

 and

+Together, eqs.
+(193-195) imply that $a = (c^2/\alpha) ( 1 - v^2/c^2)^{3/2}$.
 From eq.
 (194), we see that the object is instantaneously at rest at time $t = 0$; by eq.
 (195) the acceleration of the object is $c^2/\alpha$ at this time.
 But by eq.
 (178), the trajectory of this particle according to another observer moving with velocity $v$ along the $x$ axis is

 This observer will hence see the object at rest at time $t^\prime = 0$ and at this time the acceleration will also be $c^2/\alpha$.
 Hence the ``hyperbolic motion'' described by eq.
 (193) is consistent with the criterion for constant acceleration in special relativity.
 We note that from eq.
 (194), $\frac{dx}{\partial t} \rightarrow \pm c$ and by eq.
 (195) $\frac{d^2x}{\partial t^2} \rightarrow 0$ as $t \rightarrow \pm \infty$.